gunardilin/mysite/content/post/project-9.md

 ---

 # Description:
-In this project, I will do a survival analysis using Germany life table from year 2008.
+In this project, I perform a survival analysis using Germany life table from year 2008.